rlb222/Perch-Edit-Content-from-Website/README.md

 ~~~

 c.
-You don't want to show these links to your normal website-visitor.
+You don't want to show these edit-buttons to your normal website-visitor.
 Only to an administrator or editor.
 So I've hidden them behind the key command Shift-Alt-E, the same way Ctrl-E works now.
-Shift-Alt-E will unhide these links.
+Shift-Alt-E will toggle these edit-buttons.

 ### Current Ctrl-E in Perch